rusili/AC-Android/lessons/stacks-and-queues/README.md

 reads an integer from the command and calls readTwoInts() that many times.
 Each return value from readTwoInts() should be stored in a queue.
 After all calls to readTwoInts() complete, print the sum of all numbers in the queue.

-## Dequeues (pronounced Decks)
-A Dequeue is a double ended queue.
-You can add and remove elements to both sides of the list.
-For example, a line at an emergency room is similar to a dequeue.
-As patients arrive, they each are attended to a first in first out order.
-However, if a patient arrives who needs urgent care, they are immediately removed from the back of the line and attended to.

 > **Exercise** Write a function palindrome detector that accepts a Dequeue<Integer> as an input.
 The Dequeue will always have either zero, or an